 Download or Read Student Work Online

 With Assignments, you have the option to download all files for offline viewing or printing.
 You can also read it online in SpeedGrader (see below).

 Providing Feedback & Grading Online

 Use SpeedGrader to provide feedback on exams and student submissions.
 Any grades entered in SpeedGrader are automatically added to the Canvas Gradebook.
 Assignments set up as Manual Post Policy prevent students from viewing grades until you Post Grades.
-Assignments set up as Automatic Post Policy allows students to view grades immediately.
-Note: Multiple graders can view but should not enter grades in Speedgrader at the same time.
+Assignments set up as Automatic Post Policy allow students to view grades immediately.
+Note: Multiple graders should not enter grades in Speedgrader at the same time.

 You can manually enter and edit grades in the Gradebook.